LilianBoulard/prompt-forge/README.md

-# Stable Diffusion prompt generator
+# Stable Diffusion prompt forge

 This script aims to automate prompt generation for Stable Diffusion.